The Story Of The Daring 1962 Alcatraz Escape And The Inmates Behind It

 Frank Morris

-Their caper began, months earlier when the escape plan was hatched by Frank Morris, a career criminal who had become involved in burglary, armed robbery, and drug dealing as a foster child in Washington DC.
+Their caper began months earlier when the escape plan was hatched by Frank Morris, a career criminal who had become involved in burglary, armed robbery, and drug dealing as a foster child in Washington, D.C.
+Morris was the leader of the group, considered among the top two percent of the prison population in intelligence according to IQ testing at the time.

-It was Morris that assembled the other co-conspirators for his plan.
+It was Morris who assembled the other co-conspirators for his plan.
 He enlisted John and Clarence Anglin, a pair of brothers from Georgia who had been robbing banks together since they were children, and Allen West, a car thief from New York.

 Morris brought these men together to enact his daring plan.
 Over six months, the four men used stolen saw blades and spoons, as well as an improvised drill made from a vacuum cleaner, to gradually widen the ventilation ducts in their respective cells.